synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ### Upgrading to v1.28

 This chart version replaces the `codedx/codedx-argoexec` and `codedx/codedx-workflow-controller` Docker images with `argoproj/argoexec` and `argoproj/workflow-controller`.

+### Upgrading to v1.36

+This chart version uses a different subchart for the Scan Farm feature, switching from chart `cnc` (version 2024.3.0) to the `scan-services` chart (version 2024.6.1).
+The Helm Prep Script for this version will switch your helm config from one chart to the other, but if you previously customized your Scan Farm configuration via your `srm-extra-props.yaml` file, refer to the [Scan Farm Job Resources](#scan-farm-job-resources) and [Specify Scan Farm Engine Versions](#specify-scan-farm-engine-versions) sections to update your customizations.

+This chart also switches the Scan Farm SAST component from version 2024.3.0 to 2024.6.1.
+Refer to [Specify Scan Farm Engine Versions](#specify-scan-farm-engine-versions) if you'd prefer to use a previous SAST version that SRM supports.

 ## Helm Prep Wizard